 Mini-presentation: Donna Di Lello Writing Your Memoirs: it’s hard to do after you are dead

 Speaker: Richard Feltoe “Redcoated Ploughboys”, a history of the Volunteer Battalion of Incorporated Militia of Upper Canada, 1813-1815

 Richard will discuss the recruitment, training and active service of the regiment in the various battles that took place during the war.
 He will also highlight some of the personalities from the regiment, many of whom had significant careers and contributed to the development of Ontario in later years.

 Mini-presentation: Ken Godfrey War and Remembrance: Three Brothers in WW I

-Mini-presentation: Sue de Groot Marriage on the Canals of Amsterdam
+Mini-presentation: Sue de Groot: Love & Marriage in Amsterdam

 Speaker: Bonnie Bell